RH3D/E3NG_docs/pages/E3NG/NG_V1_2_standard.md

 ---
 # E3NG v1.2S
 {: .text-center }
-### v1.2S = standard, simple, kit version
+#### v1.2S = standard, simple, kit version
 {: .text-center }

 {: .warning }
-This page is under construction.
+The website is being updated.
+I apologize for any inconvenience this may have caused.
+Thank you for your patience and understanding!

 continue to:
 {: .text-right .lh-0 .pt-8 }